-Not for Sale: The SAVE Act
+Not for Sale: The SAVE Act of 2014

 The Stop Advertising Victims of Exploitation (SAVE) Act

 As a mother, I believe we have a moral obligation to stop the devastating consequences of human trafficking where innocent children are dragged into the dark abyss of sex slavery.
 During my time as a United States Ambassador, I was exposed firsthand to the horrors of human trafficking on an international level.
-But never in my wildest dreams did I ever think human trafficking was so rampant in the United States of America, in our neighborhoods, school districts and faith communities.
+But never in my wildest dreams did I think sex trafficking was so rampant in the United States of America, in our neighborhoods, school districts and faith communities.

 Summary of the SAVE Act: